solidi/writing/81-the-man-who-made-magic.md

 His name was so clearly attached to scientific prowess, but the newspaperman believed in truth.
 And those trawlers out in the sea would quickly pick it up, or those satellites beaming in.

 Aerospace and other industries hummed on as the family got the word.
 It was complete devastation; a beautiful toy maker was gone, searching for new tech that was never to be.
 His children were without a father.
 A world without a tinkerer of such beautiful toys.

+His girlfriend, family, and other admirers would leave small toys and packages of small diecast cars at his resting place.

+If the reader believes the meddler is at fault, think again.
+Our toy maker's demise is an corruption case between other men, not the scientist.
+And the toy maker's justice was never served.

+"I guess there's a certain amount of wisdom in not going to court - " the scientist said before passing.

-The film, pointing at the engine, now lies patiently.
+And the film, pointing at the engine, now lies patiently.

 ---